google/applied-machine-learning-intensive/v2/00_prerequisites/00_introduction_to_python/slides.md

 In the third example, we create a list of integers.

 In the fourth example, we create a list containing an integer, a float, a string, and a bool.
-Lists can contains any type of value.
-This is different than some languages that require lists to all be of the same type.
+Lists can contain any type of value.
+This is different from some languages that require lists to all be of the same type.

 And in the final example, you can see that we have a list that contains another list.
 You can nest lists as much as you need too.
 -->